 Great account!
 Includes a best Rate Guarantee on CDs too.

-The Texas Ratio for University of Iowa Community Credit Union held steady from 7.30% as of September 30, 2012 to 11.99% as of September 30, 2013, resulting in a negative change of 64.17%.
-This indicates that the balance sheet and financial strength for University of Iowa Community Credit Union has held steady in recent periods.
+The Texas Ratio for University of Iowa Community Credit Union increased slightly from 7.76% as of December 31, 2012 to 13.54% as of December 31, 2013, resulting in a negative change of 74.49%.
+This indicates that the balance sheet and financial strength for University of Iowa Community Credit Union has declined slightly in recent periods.

 |Assets and Liabilities|

 |Historic Data - December 2012|